 Clements enlisted on May 28, 1917; a month later he arrived at Columbus, Ohio, where he was enrolled in ground school at Ohio State University’s School of Military Aeronautics.6

 Towards the end of his course there, on August 17, 1917, as Clements wrote in his diary: “The captain announced . . . that men would not be sent to France any more, but to Italy.
 He asked for volunteers, and I was crazy enough to volunteer.”
-Clements’s class graduated August 25, 1917, and three days later he and many of his classmates were on their way to Mineola, New York.7 Three weeks later, as one of the 150 cadets of the “Italian” or “Second Oxford Detachment,” Clements sailed to England on the Carmania, departing New York for Halifax on September 18, 1917, and departing Halifax on September 21, 1917.
+Clements’s class graduated August 25, 1917, and three days later he and many of his classmates were on their way to Mineola, New York.7 Three weeks later, as one of the 150 men of the “Italian” or “Second Oxford Detachment,” Clements sailed to England on the Carmania, departing New York for Halifax on September 18, 1917, and departing Halifax on September 21, 1917.

 Oxford and Grantham

 The Carmania docked at Liverpool on October 2, 1917.
 “There was a big disappointment today.
 We came straight to Oxford instead of going to Italy and understand that we have to do our ground school work over again.
-The boys are making an awful yell about it, and I am discouraged myself.”8 Clements was assigned to a room in Christ Church as part of Elliott White Springs’s group of cadets: “Our rooms are fair, but there is very little coal and I can’t see how we are going to get through six weeks here without wood or coal to keep our room warm.”9 Like most of the cadets, Clements was invited to tea at the home of Sir William and Lady Osler (“Lady Osler seems to be extremely courteous to the Americans”).
+The boys are making an awful yell about it, and I am discouraged myself.”8 Clements was assigned to a room in Christ Church as part of Elliott White Springs’s group of cadets (as they were now called): “Our rooms are fair, but there is very little coal and I can’t see how we are going to get through six weeks here without wood or coal to keep our room warm.”9 Like most of the cadets, Clements was invited to tea at the home of Sir William and Lady Osler (“Lady Osler seems to be extremely courteous to the Americans”).

 With Hugh Douglas Stier, Arthur Paul Supplee, and George Herbert Zellers, with whom he had been at ground school, he explored the country around Oxford by bicycle, despite rain.10 Like other cadets, he was not happy when American Major Gordon Robinson (“a craby [sic] old nut”) who inspected them on October 14, 1917, insisted they purchase new uniforms at their own expense: “There is no rule in the regulations which will support his doing such a thing but he says that we will be sent to France as mechanics unless we come across.”11

 At the beginning of November it “was announced definitely that 130 of us would leave Saturday.
-To our sorrow though we hear that it is to take up a machine gun course instead of starting our flying.”12 On November 3, 1917, Clements and most of the cadets departed Oxford for Harrowby Camp near Grantham in Lincolnshire.
+To our sorrow though we hear that it is to take up a machine gun course instead of starting our flying.”12 On November 3, 1917, Clements and most of the men departed Oxford for Harrowby Camp near Grantham in Lincolnshire.
 “Our arrival was rather spectacular as we had a band down to meet us and escort us up to the camp.
 Our real life as an officer has at last begun.
-We were transferred with the standing of 1st lieutenants and are surely being treated as such”; among the perquisites now were batmen, one for every eight men.13 The cadets began training on Vickers guns.
+We were transferred with the standing of 1st lieutenants and are surely being treated as such”; among the perquisites now were batmen, one for every eight men.13 The men began training on Vickers guns.
 On November 13, 1917, word came that fifty of the men at Grantham would shortly be assigned to flying schools, but once again Clements’s luck was out, and he remained at Grantham.
 The program of study and practice now moved on to Lewis machine guns.
 Clements and Supplee enjoyed a break from this when they made a weekend outing to Notthingham.14 Finally, the day after Thanksgiving, a “letter came from London this noon saying that all of us would be posted to different R.F.C schools Monday morning.
 We hate to be split up, but we certainly are glad that at last we will get some flying.”15 The next day: “We were actually paid today.
 Capt.
 Swan [sic] came down from London with a suitcase full of money and gave us all a little over £20 a piece.”
 (John Warren Swann had been supply officer on the Carmania during the voyage to England and became the disbursement officer at the American Air Service headquarters in London.)